Captain Planet and the Planeteers: Video games

-A video game based on the series was developed for the Nintendo Entertainment System by Mindscape called Captain Planet.
-The game, which involved a good deal of shooting, received negative reviews from game critics and thus a Sega Mega Drive (Genesis) version of the game was cancelled.
-A separate side-scrolling game was developed by Novalogic for the Mega Drive/Genesis, but only saw release in Europe and Australia.
+A video game based on the series was developed for the Nintendo Entertainment System by Mindscape titled Captain Planet, and it received negative reviews from game critics which led to a Sega Mega Drive (Genesis) version of the game being cancelled.
+A side-scrolling game was developed by Novalogic for the Mega Drive/Genesis, and released exclusively in Europe and Australia.

-David Perry and Nick Bruty developed a ZX Spectrum and Amstrad CPC game using the license, a 3-level shoot 'em up.
-A game was also released in 1990 for the Amiga and Atari ST, written by Tony Crowther.
-This was a platform game and was briefly bundled with the Amiga 500 "Cartoon Classics" pack released in 1991.
-A Commodore 64 game was in development but never released.
+David Perry and Nick Bruty developed a ZX Spectrum and Amstrad CPC game based on the show, a 3-level shoot 'em up.
+Another game, a platformer, was released in 1990 for the Amiga and Atari ST, written by Tony Crowther; this game was briefly bundled with the Amiga 500 "Cartoon Classics" pack released in 1991.
+A Commodore 64 game was planned but never released.
 Tiger Toys, owners of the action figure license, also created an LCD hand-held game.

 Captain Planet appears as a playable character in the fighting game Cartoon Network: Punch Time Explosion for Nintendo 3DS, Wii, PS3, and Xbox 360.